brandonerose/Rosyverse/README.md

 ```

 If you have any issues above download the most recent version of R at
-RStudtio and update all packages in RStudio.
+RStudio and update all packages in RStudio.
 See
 [thecodingdocs.com/r/getting-started](https://www.thecodingdocs.com/r/getting-started "R Getting Started").

 ## Rosyverse Installation